Abhig2002/FSM-Simulator/README.md

 - **`Machine`:** Represents the finite state machine, handles state transitions, and maintains the current active state.
 - **`State`:** Represents a state in the finite state machine, contains information about state name, type (start/finish), and adjacent states.

-## Contributing
-Contributions are welcome!
-If you have any ideas, suggestions, or bug fixes, feel free to open an issue or create a pull request.

-## License
-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to customize this README.md file further to include specific installation instructions, examples, or any additional information relevant to your project.